 Homeowners insurance offers a wide range of protections that can ultimately save you a lot of money if something unexpected happens, like damage from a storm.
 For this reason, you’ll want to keep up with your payments to make sure you’re covered for those moments you can’t always prepare for as a homeowner.
 The two main options are escrow account payments and direct payments you make yourself.

 Because a home is a major investment, most people cannot afford to make this kind of purchase at once.
 This is why it’s common to have a mortgage associated with your home through a bank or similar lender.
-To protect their interests and contribution to your investment, lenders typically require mortgage holders to have homeowners insurance.
+To protect their interests and contribution to your investment, lenders typically require mortgage holders to have Homeowners insurance in Chula Vista.
 To make sure this is actually the case and payments are consistently made, they often use escrow accounts.

 How Escrow Payments Work